-Sunday 28 April 2024
+Sunday, 28 April 2024

-Scoura - Kasbah Amridil and the Oasis
+Skoura - Kasbah Amridil and the Oasis

-After a big day yesterday we had a late start with breafast by the pool at 9 am.
+After a big day yesterday we had a late start with breakfast by the pool at 9 am.
 This family certainly doesn't want anyone to go away hungry.
 As a Berber family we are eating the foods typically eaten by these people.
 Delicious!

 But first, a peep over the rampart above the outdoor eating area.